Matt Doherty to make first start as O’Neill makes six changes

 Wolves’ Matt Doherty was handed a first start for the Republic of Ireland as manager Martin O’Neill made six changes for the Nations League clash with Denmark in Dublin (7.45pm).

-Doherty was listed on the Uefa website on left side of a five-man midfield, with Cyrus Christie remaining in the right wing back slot.
+Doherty was listed on the Uefa website on left side of a five-man midfield, with Cyrus Christie on the right of a five-man midfield, but O’Neill later confirmed that Doherty would line up in his club position , with Christie on the left.

 There was a place too for midfielder Harry Arter following his return to the squad after resolving his differences with assistant manager Roy Keane.